 Please note: Certificate program fees differ based on academic and program requirements.
 Please contact your program manager regarding certificate program fees.

 The Arcadia Certificate in African Studies is an innovative program of study that enables undergraduate students to earn an additional academic credential for their focus on area studies.
-The Certificate Program draws upon the extensive course offerings and resources of The College's overseas programs in South Africa, France, and the United Kingdom.
+The Certificate Program draws upon the extensive course offerings and resources of The College's overseas programs in South Africa and the United Kingdom.

 Students will have the opportunity to engage in a wide range of learning experiences from courses to research, co- and extra-curricular activities.
 This interdisciplinary, global program of studies is centered in the humanities, social sciences and sciences.

 The African Studies Certificate Program not only draws upon the extensive resources of The College of Global Studies, but is also based on and closely tied to the mission of both The College of Global Studies and Arcadia University.

 There are two options for completing the Certificate program: